72nd Street station (Second Avenue Subway): Construction

-In March 2007, the Second Avenue Subway was revived.
+In March 2007, plans for the construction of the Second Avenue Subway were revived.
 The line's first phase, the "first major expansion" to the New York City Subway in more than a half-century, included three stations in total (at 72nd, 86th, and 96th Streets), which collectively cost $4.45 to $4.5 billion.
 Its construction site was designated as being from 105th Street and Second Avenue to 63rd Street and Third Avenue.
 The MTA awarded a $337 million contract—one that included constructing the tunnels between 92nd and 63rd Streets, building a launch box for the tunnel boring machine (TBM) at 92nd to 95th Streets, and erecting access shafts at 69th and 72nd Streets—to Schiavone Construction, Skanska USA Civil, and J.F.
 Shea Construction.

 Due to cost increases for construction materials and diesel fuel affecting the prices of contracts not yet signed, the MTA announced in June 2008 that certain features of the Second Avenue Subway would be simplified to save money.
 One set of changes, which significantly reduced the footprint of the subway in the vicinity of 72nd Street, was the alteration of the 72nd Street station from a three-track, two-platform design to a two-track, single island platform design, paired with a simplification of the connection to the Broadway Line spur.
 Supplemental environmental impact studies covering the changes for the 72nd Street station was completed in June 2009.